rwilson4/PyRake/README.md

 we don't require exact covariate balance, but we insist that no covariate is imbalanced worse than the amount implied by $` \psi. `$

-PyRake can also be used to solve a sequence of these problems, with varying $` \phi `$.
-This allows the user to visualize the bias/variance tradeoff.
+PyRake can also trace the full Pareto frontier between the two extreme
+solutions: the weights that minimize $` D(w, v) `$ (staying as close as possible to the baseline, regardless of variance) and the weights that minimize $` (1/M) \| w \|_2^2 `$ (minimum variance, regardless of distance).
+The frontier makes the bias/variance tradeoff explicit and identifies the "knee" — the point of maximum curvature where further variance reduction comes at the steepest cost in bias.

 ![Bias-Variance Tradeoff](docs/efficient_frontier.png)